 How long does a Laravel integration take?

-Can I use an iPaaS like Zapier or Make instead?
+Can I use Zapier or Make instead?

 Should the integration live in my main Laravel app or a separate service?